Fer-Jg/TownyAdvanced-Spanish/Towny-Commands.md

     -   rect {radius} - Admin command to unclaim an area.
   - purge {# as in days} (townless) - Deletes old residents.
     - Optional townless flag will limit purge to only residents who are not part of a town.
+  - mysqldump
+    - When your config has save & load set to mysql you can use this command to dump the mysql database to flatfile.
+  - database [save|load]
+    - Saves or loads the database.

 []()/townyworld
 ---------------